ZeroIntensity/view.py/docs/user-guide/building-projects/parameters.md

     return "hello"
 ```

 The `query()` call can actually come before `get` due to the nature of the routing system.
-In fact, anything you decorate a route with does not have specific order needed.
+In fact, anything you decorate a route with does not have a specific order needed.
 For example, the following is completely valid:

 ```py
 @app.query("hello", int)  # query comes before get()